Finding a Lawyer

 Province-Wide

-Court and Justices Services (CJS) Resolution and court supports for people in legal disputes offered by the Government of Alberta, Justice and Solicitor General in collaboration with the courts of Alberta.
+Court and Justices Services (CJS) Resolution and court supports for people in legal disputes offered by the Government of Alberta, Ministry of Justice in collaboration with the courts of Alberta.

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)